bnyounes17/AdaBoost_Toronto_Housing_Prediction/README.md

-We study the housing in the surrounding of the Greater Toronto Area (GTA) by applying Boosting models
+We study the housing in the surrounding of the Greater Toronto Area (GTA) by applying a boosting model.

 The dataset used can be found on Kaggle in this link: